CharlesCage/burstrender/README.md

 Burstrender uses `ffmpeg` to assemble the generated PNGs into an initial MP4 using `ffmpeg`.
 During this process it applies an internal [ffmpeg simple filtergraph](https://ffmpeg.org/ffmpeg.html#Filtering) ("`-vf`") of:

-`scale=2000:-2,setpts2.0*PTS`
+`scale=2000:-2,setpts2.0*PTS` for landscape images or `scale=-2:2000,setpts2.0*PTS` for portrait images.

-..which scales the large PNGs down to a more reasonable 2000px wide (while keeping aspect ratio) and slows the resulting video speed by half.
+..which scales the large PNGs down to a more reasonable 2000px largest side (while keeping aspect ratio) and slows the resulting video speed by half.

 Burstrender also applies by default an [ffmpeg normalization string](https://ffmpeg.org/ffmpeg-filters.html#normalize) to the end of the filter above: